allstake/bithive/README.md

 - `make test-ava`: run near workspace tests
 - `make test-integration`: run integration tests
 - `make test`: run all tests

+**Note**: If you face issues like `{"CompilationError":{"PrepareError":"Deserialization"}}` when running tests, try the following commands:
+- `make build-docker`: build assets via docker
+- `make test-ava-no-build`: run ava tests with assets built by docker
+- `make test-integration-no-build`: run integration tests with assets built by docker

 ## About redeem script
 Redeem scripts, along with const values used by them, are strictly versioned.
 Once a specific version of the redeem script goes alive it should **NEVER** be changed.